-The infotainment system is controlled by using the infotainment display, controls on the center stack, steering wheel controls, and voice recognition (if equipped).
+The infotainment system is controlled by using the infotainment display, controls on the center console, steering wheel controls, and voice recognition.

-Uplevel Radio Shown.
-Base Radio Similar.

-- 1. 🔂 (Home Page) - Press to go to the Home Page.
-See "Home Page" later in this section. - Press to exit Android Auto or Apple CarPlay.
+1. 1 (Home Page)

+Press to go to the Home Page.
+See "Home Page" later in this section.

+Press to exit Android Auto or Apple CarPlay.
 To enter back into Android Auto or Apple CarPlay, press and hold.
+See Apple CarPlay and Android Auto \Rightarrow 173.

+Infotainment Controls on the Console with Navigation Shown, Radio without Navigation Similar

+1. (Radio/AUX)

+• Press to open the "Now Playing" screen.

+2. ⋈ (Seek)

-See Apple CarPlay and Android Auto ⇔ 158. - 2.
-KM - Radio: Press and release to go to the previous station or channel.
+Radio: Press and release to go to the previous station or channel.
 Press and hold to fast seek the next strongest previous station or channel.
-See AM-FM Radio ⇔ 129.
+See AM-FM Radio

 - USB/Bluetooth: Press to seek to the beginning of the current or previous track.
 Press and hold to quickly reverse through a track.
 Release to return to playing speed.
-See USB Port ⇔ 132 or Bluetooth Audio ⇔ 135.
+See USB Port \$ 147 or Bluetooth Audio \$ 150.

-- 3. じ (Power)
+- 3. (Power/Volume) Knob

 - Press to turn the power on.

-- Press and hold to turn the power off.
+- Press and hold when the system is on to turn the power off and display the time.

 - Press to mute/unmute the system when on.

+- Turn to decrease or increase the volume.

+- 4. ⋈ (Seek)

-- When the power is on and the system is not muted, a quick status pane will display when \circlearrowright is pressed.
-Pressing \circlearrowright will mute the system and trigger this pane to show a long press is required to actually power down the system. - Turn to decrease or increase the volume. - 4. 🕅 - Radio: Press and release to go to the next station or channel.
-Press and hold to fast seek the next strongest station or channel. - USB/Bluetooth: Press to seek the next track.
+- · Radio: Press and release to go to the next station or channel.
+Press and hold to fast seek the next strongest station or channel.

+- USB/Bluetooth: Press to seek the next track.
 Press and hold to fast forward through a track.
-Release to return to playing speed.
-See USB Port ⇔ 132 or Bluetooth Audio ⇔ 135. - 5. < BACK or 📞 - Press < BACK to return to the previous display in a menu. - Press \$ and release to access the phone display or answer an incoming call.
+Release to return to

+playing speed.
+See USB Port ⇒ 147 or Bluetooth Audio \$ 150.